Voicery makes synthesized voices sound more like humans

-Advancements in A.I. technology has paved the way for breakthroughs in speech recognition, natural language processing, and machine translation.
+Advancements in AI technology have paved the way for breakthroughs in speech recognition, natural language processing and machine translation.
 A new startup called Voicery now wants to leverage those same advancements to improve speech synthesis, too.
-The result is a fast, flexible speech engine that sounds more human – and less like a robot.
-Its machine voices can then be used anywhere a synthesized voice is needed – including in new applications, like automatically generated audiobooks or podcasts, voiceovers, TV dubs, and elsewhere.
+The result is a fast, flexible speech engine that sounds more human — and less like a robot.
+Its machine voices can then be used anywhere a synthesized voice is needed — including in new applications, like automatically generated audiobooks or podcasts, voice-overs, TV dubs and elsewhere.

-Before starting Voicery, co-founder Andrew Gibiansky had worked at Baidu Research, where he led the deep learning speech synthesis team.
+Before starting Voicery, co-founder Andrew Gibiansky worked at Baidu Research, where he led the deep learning speech synthesis team.

-While there, the team developed state of the art techniques in the field of machine learning, published papers on speech constructed from deep neural networks and artificial speech generation, and commercialized its technology in production-quality systems for Baidu.
+While there, the team developed state of the art techniques in the field of machine learning, published papers on speech constructed from deep neural networks and artificial speech generation and commercialized its technology in production-quality systems for Baidu.

 Now, Gibiansky is bringing that same skill set to Voicery, where he’s joined by co-founder Bobby Ullman, who previously worked at Palantir on databases and scalable systems.

 “In the time that I was at Baidu, what became very evident is that the revolution in deep learning and machine learning was about to happen to speech synthesis,” explains Gibiansky.
-“In the past five years, we’ve seen that these new techniques have brought an amazing gains in computer vision, speech recognition, and in other industries – but it hasn’t yet happened with synthesizing human speech.
+“In the past five years, we’ve seen that these new techniques have brought an amazing gains in computer vision, speech recognition and in other industries — but it hasn’t yet happened with synthesizing human speech.
 We saw that if we could use this new technology to build speech synthesis engines, we could do it so much better than everything that currently exists.”

 Specifically, the company is leveraging newer deep learning technologies to create better synthesized voices more quickly than before.